jito-foundation/jito-stake-unstake-reference/README.md

 ## Important Considerations

 1.  **Account Rent & Fees:** Transactions require SOL for network fees and potentially rent-exemption for new accounts.
+Stake account deposits require additional rent for the stake account creation.
+2.  **Stake Deposit Interceptor:** JitoSOL requires using the stake-deposit-interceptor wrapper program (program ID: `5TAiuAh3YGDbwjEruC1ZpXTJWdNDS7Ur7VeqNNiHMmGV`) for depositing stake accounts.
+This program manages the authorization and deposit process, creating a deposit receipt that can later be used to claim pool tokens.
 3.  **Stake Account Deactivation:** Funds withdrawn as stake accounts (via Assisted `useReserve=false` or Manual) are only fully liquid after the stake account deactivates (typically 1-2 epochs).
 4.  **Reserve Withdrawal:** Using the reserve (`useReserve=true`) is subject to available liquidity and incurs fees defined by the stake pool.
+5.  **Validator Selection:** When depositing stake accounts, you must select a validator from the pool's active validator list.
+The stake account will be delegated to this validator before deposit.
-5.  **Testnet vs Mainnet:** Pool parameters, minimum balances, and behavior differ between networks.
+6.  **Testnet vs Mainnet:** Pool parameters, minimum balances, and behavior differ between networks.

 ## References

 *   [Jito Network](https://www.jito.network/)
+*   [Jito Stake Deposit Interceptor](https://github.com/exo-tech-xyz/stake-deposit-interceptor) - Wrapper program for depositing stake accounts to JitoSOL
 *   [Solana SPL Stake Pool Library](https://spl.solana.com/stake-pool)
 *   [Solana Wallet Adapter](https://github.com/solana-labs/wallet-adapter)
 *   [Solana Web3.js Documentation](https://solana-labs.github.io/solana-web3.js/)